Preview of the LitWits Printables Set for FREEDOM TRAIN: The Story of Harriet Tubman by Dorothy Sterling

 ADDITIONAL SUPPORT

-For activity descriptions, supplies, and directions, and more lesson-planning aids, see our Creative Teaching Resources for Freedom Train: The Story of Harriet Tubman.
+For activity descriptions, supplies, and directions, and more lesson-planning aids, see our page of Creative Teaching Ideas for Freedom Train: The Story of Harriet Tubman.

 Please reach out to us anytime for any reason—we're happy to help! —Becky & Jenny